 Increase Comparable Store Sales.
 We expect to grow our comparable store sales by continuing to offer our customers a dynamic and expanding selection of compelling, value-priced hard surface flooring and accessories.
-Our newer stores will continue to drive comparable store sales growth as they ramp to maturity.
+Because almost half of our stores are considered less than mature, they will continue to drive comparable store sales growth as they ramp to maturity.
 We believe that we can continue to enhance our customer experience by focusing on service, optimizing sales and marketing strategies, investing in store staff and infrastructure, remodeling existing stores and improving visual merchandising and the overall aesthetic appeal of our stores.
 We also believe that growing our proprietary credit offering, further integrating omni-channel strategies and enhancing other key information technology, will contribute to increased comparable store sales.
 As we increase awareness of Floor & Decor's brand, we believe there is a significant opportunity to gain additional market share, especially from independent flooring retailers.
 We believe the combination of these initiatives plus the expected growth of the hard surface flooring category described in more detail under "Our Industry" below will continue to drive strong comparable store sales growth.

 Continue to Invest in the Pro Customer.
 We believe our differentiated focus on Pro customers has created a competitive advantage for us and will continue to drive our sales growth.
 We will invest in gaining and retaining Pro customers due to their frequent and high-ticket purchases, loyalty and propensity to refer other potential customers.
-We plan to further invest in initiatives to increase speed of service, improve financing solutions, leverage technology and enhance the in-store experience for our Pro customers.
-We believe our approach in promoting Floor & Decor as a hub for the local home improvement community will drive additional Pro sales.
+We plan to further invest in initiatives to increase speed of service, improve financing solutions, leverage technology and enhance the in-store experience for our